 Our pro forma net tangible book value as of December 31, 2017 was (\$29,852,938), or (\$3.92) per share of common stock.
 Pro forma net tangible book value per share represents our total tangible assets less our total liabilities, divided by the shares of common stock outstanding as of December 31, 2017, after giving effect to the conversion of all outstanding convertible promissory notes at a conversion price of \$4.50 per share and all shares of our outstanding preferred stock into an aggregate of 7,611,952 shares of common stock immediately prior to the closing of this offering.
-We have received verbal indications from holders of outstanding shares of our preferred stock that such holders intend to convert their shares into shares of our common stock immediately prior to the completion of this offering, however there is no guarantee that such holders will do so.
+We have received verbal indications from holders of outstanding shares of our preferred stock and holders of non-mandatorily convertible debt that such holders intend to convert their shares and their notes into shares of our common stock immediately prior to the completion of this offering, however there is no guarantee that such holders will do so.